epiphany-platform/central-build-system/technical/doc/README.md

 az ad sp create-for-rbac --scopes="/subscriptions/${SUBSCRIPTION_ID}" --name="${SERVICE_PRINCIPAL}" # get appID, password, tenant, name and displayName
 ```

-Please, keep the output of the last command in safe place.
+Please, keep the output of the last command in safe and confidential place.

-Also after creation of your credentials please go to Azure AD -> App registrations -> {your_credentials} -> Manifest and ensure you have below value:
+After creation of the app credentials please go to Azure AD -> App registrations -> {your_app_name} -> Manifest and ensure you have below value:

 ```text
 "groupMembershipClaims": "All",